Install the Internal Scanner on Linux

 You can also find the logs in the file /var/log/syslog

-The agent will now attempt to connect to OpenVAS.
-Proceed to setup the OpenVAS scanner.
+The internal scanner will now attempt to connect to OpenVAS.
+Proceed to set up the OpenVAS scanner.

 Setup the OpenVAS scanner